 Compared to CCM, the DCM mode circuit demands greater levels of peak current in order to ensure optimal power across the secondary side of the transformer.
 This in turn demands the primary side to be rated at higher RMS current, meaning the MOSFET needs to be rated at the specified higher range.

 In cases where the design is required to be built with limited range of input current and components, then usually a CCM mode fyback is selected, allowing the design to employ relatively smaller filter capacitor, and lower conduction loss on the mosfet and the transformer).

-CCM becomes favorable for conditions where the input voltage is lower, while the current is higher ( over 6 ampere), designs which may be rated to work with over 50 watt power, barring for outputs at 5V wherein the wattage spec could be lower than 50 watts.
+CCM becomes favorable for conditions where the input voltage is lower, while the current is higher ( over 6 ampere), designs which may be rated to work with over 50 watt power, except for outputs at 5V wherein the wattage spec could be lower than 50 watts.

 The image above indicates the current response on primary side of the flyback modes and the corresponding relationship between their triangular and trapezoidal waveforms.

-IA on the triangular waveform indicates the minimal initialization point which may be seen as zero, at the beginning of the switch ON period of the mosfet, and also a higher current peak level persistent in the primary winding of the transformer at the time until the mosfet is switched ON again, during the CCM mode of operation.
+IA on the triangular waveform indicates the minimal initialization point which may be seen as zero, at the beginning of the switch ON period of the MOSFET, and also a higher current peak level persistent in the primary winding of the transformer at the time until the MOSFET is switched ON again, during the CCM mode of operation.